 It’s Adaptable.
 While not something a strict behaviorist will endorse, you can modify operant condition to explain likely intrinsic motivation.

-The ABC’s of Operant Conditioning and Behavior Modification
+The ABC’s of Behavior Modification

 Many people have contributed to this theory, the best known being the Harvard psychologist B. F. Skinner.
 Technically, the operant is the association between the behavior and it’s consequences.